stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-1/README.md

 Then create a static method (e.g. TestDrive) that takes an IDriveable object as argument that will call the methods on the object in following sequence:

+**There is no need for this method to be static.
+I'm using top level statements, so any method I create will be a local function to main**

     1. StartEngine()
     2. Gas()
     3. TurnLeft()